KiraTheGenius/GoAgencyOps/README.md

 status |  Displays the number of representatives and total employees in the specified region.

 ## Usage
+Before starting, make sure to create a `data` folder in the root directory of the project.

 ```
 go run agencyCliApp.go --command <command> --region <region>
 ```